caozhongxiao/espreso/doc/source/hpc.rst

 To provide complete description of the setup, following solver configuration **ansys.config** has been used: ::

   SUBDOMAINS = 32          # each cluster is decomposed into 32 subdomains
-  EPSILON = 1e-2           # stopping criteria in dual
+  PRECISION = 1e-2           # stopping criteria in dual
   FETI_METHOD = 1          # Hybrid Total FETI is used
   B0_type = 1              # HTFETI corner matrix is composed of face kernels - transformation of basis / averaging is used
   PRECONDITIONER = 3       # Dirichlet preconditioner
-  ITERATIONS = 10000       # maximum number of iteration
+  MAX_ITERATIONS = 10000       # maximum number of iteration

 Now to execute the solver through PBS run: ::